akhilvasvani/Rain-Barrel-Project/Libraries/library_files.md

 Make sure you first download [Adafruit Unified Sensor Library](https://github.com/adafruit/Adafruit_Sensor)

-In this text file, are the links for the 3 libraries used in this project.
+In this file are the links for the 3 libraries used in this project.
 They can all be downloaded from GitHub.
 In order to use in Arduino, for either [DHT11](https://github.com/adafruit/DHT-sensor-library) or [BMP388](https://github.com/adafruit/Adafruit_BMP3XX) one follow these instructions:

 1) Click the DOWNLOADS button in the top right corner
 2) rename the uncompressed folder 'folder-name'.
 (Could be DHT or BMP)